 The nursing major is a screened, highly competitive major with limited space available.
 Students must apply and meet admission requirements to be considered for admission to the major.
 Direct entry as a freshman student is not available; the first two years of your degree will be dedicated to pre-major requirements such as the Core Curriculum and nursing prerequisite courses.
 Admission screening takes place during the term prior to the student's anticipated enrollment in the first nursing course.
 Students typically apply during their sophomore year to begin in the junior year, though this timing may vary for individual students.

 Undergraduate students completing the nursing major are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
-NCLEX-RN® First-time pass rate information is reported by the Maryland Board of Nursing for Towson University.
+NCLEX-RN® First-time pass rate information for Towson University is reported by the Maryland Board of Nursing (MBON).

 |YEAR||TU Pass Rate||Maryland Average||Maryland Required|